bartoszsuchocki/statisticmaker/README.md

 # statisticmaker
-Simple, but useful program making code statistics - counting files and lines with specific extension.
+Simple, but useful and fun program making code statistics - counting files and lines with specific extension.
 Uses many advantageous features from Java 8.
 ## Technologies used
 * Java